Advocate

 Mile High United Way believes that a community and a country can only succeed when we are united, and when every individual receives the opportunities they need to thrive.
 However, complex economic policies, systemic racism, education disparities, power imbalances and other societal challenges can constrain this vision.

 Therefore, our work must include a systems change approach.
-Our policy work centers on addressing the systems that create barriers for historically marginalized groups, such as BIPOC (black, Indigenous and people of color), women, foster youth, rural residents, and people with low incomes (below 300% Federal Poverty Guidelines).
+Our policy work centers on addressing the systems that create barriers for historically marginalized groups, such as BIPOC (black, Indigenous and people of color), women, foster youth, rural residents and people with low incomes (below 300% Federal Poverty Guidelines).

 Learn More